moby/moby/man/dockerd.8.md

 **-D**, **--debug**=*true*|*false*
   Enable debug mode.
 Default is false.

+**--default-address-pools**=""
+  Default address pools from which IPAM driver selects a subnet for the networks.
+  Example: scope=[local|global],base=172.30.0.0/16,size=24 will set the default address pools for the selected scope networks to {172.30.[0-255].0/24}

 **--default-gateway**=""
   IPv4 address of the container default gateway; this address must be part of